Edwards2718/Dactyl-Orca-5x7/README.md

-# dactyl-manuform-5x7-zmk
+# dactyl-orca-5x7-zmk
-This repo is for the ZMK firmware of a wireless Dactyl Manuform 5x7 handwired.
+This repo is for the ZMK firmware of the Dactyl Orca 5x7 handwired.